-All this is why, from its beginning, capitalism has gone from crisis to crisis.
-And the way the capitalists get out of these crises only lays the basis for worse ones-they destroy goods and even the means to produce goods, and scramble to grab up more markets.
-The strongest survive, and in surviving concentrate more of the means of production in their hands and hurl more of the smaller producers into the ranks of the working class.
+has gone from crisis to crisis.
+And the way the capitalists get out of these crises only lays the basis for worse ones-they destroy goods and even the means to produce goods, scramble to grab up more markets, and a bigger chunk of the existing ones, and increase their exploitation of the workers.

+The strongest capitalists survive, and in surviving concentrate more of the means of production in their hands and hurl more of the smaller producers into the ranks of the working class.
 As capitalism develops, society more and more divides into two antagonistic camps-at one pole tremendous wealth and greater concentration of ownership in fewer and fewer hands; at the other pole tremendous misery for the millions who can live only by working for the owners and can work only so long as they produce profit for them.